 FOLLOW ALL OF OUR PLATFORMS: https://linktr.ee/goingundergroundtv

-On this episode of Going Underground, we speak to Jimmy Dore, host of the Jimmy Dore show ahead of the Rage Against the War...
+On this episode of Going Underground, we speak to Prof. Jason Hickel, Co-Creator of the Global Inequality Project.
+He discusses the US’ historical and...

-On this episode of Going Underground, we speak to labour journalist Hamilton Nolan, author of ‘The Hammer: Power, Inequality, and the Struggle for the...
+On this episode of Going Underground, we speak to Dr. Andrey Kortunov, former Director General of the Russian International Affairs Council.
+He discusses the...